-The early 14th century Château de Guilleragues is a medieval, previously ruined but restored castle in the commune of Saint-Sulpice-de-Guilleragues in the Gironde département of France.
+The early 14th century Château de Guilleragues is a medieval castle in the commune of Saint-Sulpice-de-Guilleragues in the Gironde département of France.

-Château de Guilleragues was built in many stages and went through many changes in its history.
-The oldest parts and foundations date back to the 12th century.
-Little is known about the earliest dates and status of the structure.
-More obvious are parts built in the 14th and 16th century.
-The building must have been two or three separate structures initially, which were joined at some later point.
-The best known occupants of the castle are the De Lavergne family, who owned the castle in the 16th and 17th centuries.
-In fact, a major change took place in the 1560s, where windows were enlarged and added, doors where enlarged and many decorative features were added, changing the castle from a fortified structure with defence as its main function to a liveable, more luxurious stately home.
+Château de Guilleragues was built in many stages, with the oldest parts and foundations dating back to the 12th century.
+However, little is known about this earlier structure, and more obvious are the parts built in the 14th and 16th century.
+The building is also thought to have been 2 or 3 separate structures initially, which were later joined together.

+Major changes took place in the 1560s, where windows and doors were enlarged or added, and many decorative features appeared on the building, changing the castle from a fortified structure with defence as its main function to a liveable, more luxurious stately home.

-In a large, intricate relief above the main entrance with columns, symbols and lions, the year ‘1564’ is inscribed on the family coat of arms.
-Displayed below is the coat of arms in detail, found elsewhere within the castle.
+A large, intricate relief above the main entrance is resplendent with columns and symbols, a sign of this vast building program.
+The year ‘1564’ is inscribed on the family coat of arms, which is also found dotted throughout the castle.
 It is the combination of Lavergne and Lestonnac arms.